catmando/LocoRuby/README.md

 ##Why Not?##

-You are building a public application where its not practical to ask users to install the LocoRuby.exe You are a JRuby shop (in which case there are easier ways to do this by creating JRuby applets) The local environment is MacOS
+* You are building a public application where its not practical to ask users to install the LocoRuby.exe
+* You are using JRuby in which case there are easier ways to do this by creating JRuby applets.
+* The local environment you want to run on is not windows.

 ##Features##